mithereal/botpoison/Install.md

 ## Wordpress Application

 * Unzip to the root dir.
-* Edit wp-load.php by adding to the top of the file
+* Edit wp-load.php by adding to the top of the file after <?php

 ```php
 include($_SERVER['DOCUMENT_ROOT'] . "/php-labrea/classes/tarpit.php");